pkscout/presence.tracker/README.md

 sudo apt install bluetooth libbluetooth-dev pip3 install pybluez
 ```

-If you are going to use an MQTT broker to deliver status updates, you also need to install:
+If you are going to use an MQTT broker to communicate status, you will also need the following:
 ```
 pip3 install paho-mqtt
 ```